genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/15_see-it-work.md

 This will take the last built distribution.
 It does not run a project build as part of the task.
 Make sure you have already built the project before deploying it.
 :::

-## Running server commands
+## Run the server commands
-:::info can I run server commands from the command line rather than gradle tasks?
+:::info Can I run server commands from the command line rather than gradle tasks?
 Yes.
 Here, we've been running server commands through the gradle tasks.
 But alternatively, you can run server commands directly from a command line.

 Assuming you are using the provided 'TrainingCentOS' WSL distribution, open PowerShell (or Windows Command Prompt).
 Access your WSL instance 'TrainingCentOS' and switch to user 'genesis' to have access to the Genesis commands:

 ```shell
 wsl -d TrainingCentOS
 su genesis